sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/oidc-auth.md

 | username_prefix |   |
 -------------|------
-description  | The prefix to use to form the final RBAC user name. required     | false type         | String example      | {{< code shell >}}"username_prefix": "okta"{{< /code >}}
+description  | The prefix added to all OIDC usernames.
+Sensu appends the username_prefix with a colon.
+For example, for the username_prefix `okta` and the user `alice`, the resulting username in Sensu is `okta:alice`.
+Use the username_prefix when integrating OIDC users with Sensu RBAC [role bindings][13] and [cluster role bindings][13].
+Users _do not_ need to provide the username_prefix when logging in to Sensu. required     | false type         | String example      | {{< code shell >}}"username_prefix": "okta"{{< /code >}}